-The various unnamed Reapers in The World Ends With You, who bar your path with invisible walls, forcing you to complete tasks for them to proceed.
+The various unnamed Reapers in The World Ends with You, who bar your path with invisible walls, forcing you to complete tasks for them to proceed.

 In Homestuck, hoods (or god-hoods) are a standard part of the clothing of those who have ascended to the God Tiers.
 They vary significantly in design - a Seer's is a normal hood, but a Knight's is a close fitting coif, while a Witch's is split and looks like a pair of stockings.
 Some are even more abstract; a Bard's isn't even a hood but a conical hat.

 Duane from Unsounded actually has a very good reason to constantly wear a hood.
 A galit, the glamour that keeps Duane looking human is broken by eye contact.
 So, in his case, being unhooded would actually draw more attention to himself.
+And mobs.

-Androssi, Akryung and Rachel during their introduction in Tower Of God.
+Androssi, Akryung and Rachel during their introduction in Tower of God.